obriencj/koji-box/ansible-configs/README.md

 ### How It Works

+1. All Ansible infrastructure (playbooks, roles, collection) is **built into the container**
-1. The `ansible-configurator` service waits for `koji-hub` to be healthy
+2. The `ansible-configurator` service waits for `koji-hub` to be healthy
+3. It validates your data files using built-in schema validation
-2. It authenticates using the admin keytab from the orchestration service
+4. It authenticates using the admin keytab from the orchestration service
-3. It runs the `site.yml` playbook against the local Koji instance
+5. It applies your configuration using the `ktdreyer.koji_ansible` collection
-4. The container exits after successful configuration
+6. The container exits after successful configuration

+### Clean Separation

+- **Infrastructure**: Hidden inside the container (playbooks, roles, collection, validation)
+- **Data**: User-configurable YAML files in this directory
+- **You can't break** the service interconnectivity - only configure Koji data

 ### Service Profile